Kong/docs.konghq.com/app/konnect/analytics/use-cases/latency.md

 ![Production - Upstream Latency (last hour)](/assets/images/docs/konnect/custom-reports/latency/upstream-latency.png){:.image-border}
-> _**Figure 1:** Line chart showing the upstream latency over the last hour._
+> _**Figure 2:** Line chart showing the upstream latency over the last hour.
+The line chart shows the Account API spiking while the Payment API remains at normal levels._

 ## Conclusion

-With the two reports, Ryan realizes that the Account API is having latency spikes that are impacting the overall response time.
-Because the platform has a latency of around 0.57ms, Ryan can rule out the platform as the source of the problem.
-In the reports, Ryan sees a small second spike in the last hour.
-In combination with the Latency API latency spikes, Ryan will be able to use this to investigate the matter further.
+With the two reports, Tal realizes that the Account API is having latency spikes that are impacting the overall response time.
+Because the platform has a latency of around 0.57ms, Tal can rule out the platform as the source of the problem.
+In the reports, Tal sees a small second spike in the last hour.
+In combination with the Latency API latency spikes, Tal will be able to use this to investigate the matter further.